SeaBebop/La-Patisserie-Du-Coeur/README.md

     Customer object for session and account on product selection <-Done ->Finished the auth->fixed
     ->need to finish the annon part->fixed
-    Purchase History Backend<-Done but can be improved Purchase History Frontend<-Currently on
+    Purchase History Backend<-Done and improved improved but I think it needs a tiny bit more Purchase History Frontend<-Basic idea done
-    Transferable data between session and account(cart and customer object transfer) More Marketable design of the page
-    Webhook causing data deletion
+    Transferable data between session and account(cart and customer object transfer) More Marketable design of the page<-Deciding ideas Webhook causing data deletion<-Done on this
-    Should data transfer be option?
+    Webhook dealing with failures + more emails<-Currently on this Should data transfer be option?
 Probably not.
-Need to keep track of the order data if the session user and request.user is the same persion for refund and purchase history purposes.
+Need to keep track of the order data if the session user and request.user is the same persion for refund and purchase history purposes.<-Not there yet

 Credits